Skip to content

 Desktop app overview

-How the Overshow desktop app is organised. routes, navigation, tray, dock, and Quick Ask.
+How the Overshow desktop app is organised. routes, navigation, tray, and Quick Ask.

 What you see when you open Overshow

 The desktop app is a native application.
-When you launch it, Search opens by default.
-That is your home view for queries, filters, and grounded answers.
+When you launch it, Ask opens by default.
+That is your home view for grounded answers, citations, and quick jumps into the source history behind them.

 Desktop app interface overview